MMVAE-project/MMVAE/README.md

 You may download the MAMI dataset using the link in `/data/dataset.txt`.

 ## Running MMVAE
-Simply running the notebook cells in `/model/MMVAE.ipynb` one by one.
+Simply run notebook cells in `/model/MMVAE.ipynb` one by one.